HOW MUCH ARE ONLINE INSTRUCTORS PAID?

 ARE THERE SPECIFIC MEETING TIMES INSTRUCTORS ARE REQUIRED TO BE ONLINE?

-There are no set times for instructors to login to their class, though some courses may require instructors to make arrangements for an office hour each week.
+There are no set times for instructors to login to their class, though some courses may require instructors to hold an office hour each week.
 From time to time, there are online meetings.
 These are often recorded for later viewing.

 I AM INTERESTED IN TEACHING BYU-PATHWAY WORLDWIDE COURSES.
 HOW DO I APPLY?

 BYU-Pathway Worldwide offers a three-semester program that provides a stepping stone for further education through BYU-Idaho.
-Though there are courses specific to this one-year program, the majority of online courses offered through BYU-Idaho are open to a variety of students, including those from BYU-Hawaii, LDS Business College, and BYU-Pathway Worldwide.
-When you apply to teach any subject for BYU-Idaho, you are also applying to also teach students from these other institutions.
+Though there are courses specific to this one-year program, most online courses offered through BYU-Idaho may include students from BYU-Hawaii, Ensign College, and BYU-Pathway Worldwide.

 I DO NOT LIVE IN AN APPROVED HIRING STATE BUT MAINTAIN A RESIDENCE THERE.
 AM I ELIGIBLE TO TEACH ONLINE?